 After a few minutes, the lady at the counter finished wrapping a bouquet and smiled at the kid.
 “Need those wrapped?” she asked.

 “Yes Please,” he answered and handed the flowers over the counter.

 So polite.
 Something you don’t see every day in a rushed flower-shop counter line.
 And just by the smile on her face, I imagined the lady was thinking the same thing I was.
 That they were for his first real girlfriend, and what a nice kid for buying her flowers, and…

 “Would you like some baby’s breath and fern?”
 She held up the offered additions.

 “Oh um.
 Well how much are they?”

 Her smile faded slightly.
 The additions are not much money.
 Less than two dollars certainly.
-She explained how much, and added up the total for him with the baby's breath and ferns.
+She explained how much and added up the total for him with the baby’s breath and ferns.
 He reached in his pocket and pulled out crumpled bills and change.
-And counted twice.
+Counted twice.

 Then he nodded.
 “That’s good.
 Put those in too please.”

 She started to wrap the flowers and ferns and baby’s breath.
 “Are these for your girlfriend?” she asked as she finished.
 She said it just as politely as he had been.
 Everyday conversation in a flower shop.